willthames/wordle-guesses/README.md

 wordle.py generates the first two guesses for wordle based on Wordle's word list

 The algorithm used to score words is:
-* score all letters based on the number of eligible words they appear in
+* score all letters based on the number of likely words they appear in
 * score all eligible words based on the sum of the scores of the *distinct* letters in the words
 * choose the best

+Likely words exclude words ending in a single 's' - plurals and third person singular verb forms, as these don't seem to come up in answers - however, they can still be useful as guesses.

 For each combination of letters in the best word, we then choose the next words based on the scores of words containing that combination of letters but none of the other letters from the word